 How do you do SEO?

-You can see my “getting started with SEO” guide here, but first; keep reading so you can learn more about the remaining 2 factors, your monetization method, and your offer.
+You can see my “getting started with SEO” guide here, but first, keep reading so you can learn more about the remaining two factors, your monetization method, and your offer.

 When it comes to blogging, you can make money either with affiliate marketing or with banner Ads.
 I’ve always preferred affiliate marketing and you can see why here.